kyungjae-lee/engineers-notebook/operating-systems/paging.md

-## Paging $\to$ Virtual Memory
+## Paging vs. Virtual Memory Paging

+* The simple paging scheme contributes to the realization of the virtual memory scheme later in the CS history.
-* In pure paging scheme, a process maximum size CANNOT be bigger than the size of RAM.
+* In the simple paging scheme, a process maximum size CANNOT be bigger than the size of RAM.
-* In virtual memory scheme, it extends the logical address space even beyond the size of physical RAM.
+* In the virtual memory paging scheme, it extends the logical address space even beyond the size of physical RAM.
 So, a process size can be bigger than the size of RAM.
   * A process can have more pages than the number of frames in physical memory.
   * The number of pages is limited by the address space size, not by the physical RAM size.